pefbrute/twitchio_bot_template/twitch-oauth2-dev.to.md

 To interact with the Twitch API, your bot needs to be registered as an application.

 1. Go to the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
-2. Log in using your **main Twitch account** (or your developer account). **Do not use the bot\'s account at this stage.**
+2. Log in using your **main Twitch account** (or your developer account). **Do not use the bot's account at this stage.**
 3. Click the **"+ Register Your Application"** button.
 4. Fill out the form:
     *   **Name**: Choose any name for your application (e.g., "MyAwesomeBot"). **IMPORTANT**: Do not use the word "Twitch" in the name.
     *   **OAuth Redirect URLs**: Enter `http://localhost:3000`.
 This URL is used during the authorization process.
-Even if you don\'t have a server running at this address, it\'s required to obtain the authorization code.
+Even if you don't have a server running at this address, it's required to obtain the authorization code.
     *   **Category**: Select "Chat Bot".
 5. Click **"Create"**.

 ### Getting Your Client ID and Client Secret

-Once your application is created, you\'ll see your **Client ID**.
+Once your application is created, you'll see your **Client ID**.
 Copy it and save it somewhere safe.

 To get your **Client Secret**:
-1. On your application\'s page, click the **"New Secret"** button.
+1. On your application's page, click the **"New Secret"** button.
 2. Twitch will generate and display the **Client Secret**. **IMPORTANT**: The Client Secret is shown only once.
 Copy it immediately and store it securely with your Client ID.
-If you lose it, you\'ll have to generate a new one.
+If you lose it, you'll have to generate a new one.

 These credentials are vital for your bot to authenticate with the Twitch API.

 ## Step 2: Defining Necessary Permissions (Scopes)

-Scopes define what actions your bot can perform on behalf of the user (the bot\'s account).
+Scopes define what actions your bot can perform on behalf of the user (the bot's account).
 For a typical moderation bot, you might need:

 *   `chat:read` - Read chat messages.
 *   `chat:edit` - Send chat messages (and delete messages via `/delete` command).